 Which capital city has the longest and shortest days?
-The correct answer is Reykjavik, the capital of Iceland, located in a latitude of 64 degrees north.
+The correct answer is Reykjavik, the capital of Iceland, located at a latitude of 64 degrees north.

-The northernmost capital city of the world has the longest hours in the summer and the shortest hours of daylight during the winter.
+The world's northernmost capital city has the longest hours in the summer and the shortest hours of daylight during the winter.

 Sunset and Sunrise Times

 At what time does the Sun rise?
 When does the Sun set?
 There are many interesting facts about the first and last sun rays of the day.